Space Generation Advisory Council: Professional Development

-SGAC also offers space-related organizations the opportunity to post employment vacancies directly on the SGAC website through the SGAC Jobs Board.

-Alumni and Mentoring Programme
+Alumni and mentoring programs

-The SGAC Alumni Programme was launched at the Space Generation Forum 2.0 in 2018 (after a series of successful alumni activities from 2015-2018) to help reconnect with SGAC Alumni and use the potential of the SGAC alumni network to support other SGAC activities.
-SGAC Alumni are SGAC members (with a registered account on our website) who care about the SGAC mission and vision, but are over the age limit of SGAC (past their 36th birthday).
+The alumni program was launched at the Space Generation Forum 2.0 in 2018 (after a series of successful alumni activities from 2015-2018) to help reconnect with SGAC Alumni and use the potential of the SGAC alumni network to support other SGAC activities.
+SGAC Alumni are registered SGAC members who care about the SGAC mission and vision but are over the age limit of SGAC (past their 36th birthday).
 SGAC organizes a series of activities to help connect its current members with the SGAC alumni and helps facilitate the sharing of knowledge and experiences in this context.
-These activities include SGAC Alumni Gatherings, SGAC: Through the Generations Event, Alumni Spotlight, and mentoring SGAC members as advisors to different projects.
+These activities include SGAC Alumni Gatherings, SGAC: Through the Generations events, Alumni Spotlight, and mentoring SGAC members as advisors to different projects.

 At the Space Generation Forum 2.0 in June 2018 in Vienna, one of the key recommendations presented in recognition of the UNISPACE+50 is to foster development and support in the space sector through mentoring.
-In response, SGAC has created a Mentoring Program for its members.
-The aim of this program is to connect SGAC members with experts in the space field, especially through our vast network of SGAC Alumni.
-Through the Mentorship Program, SGAC hopes its members will be able to receive support and guidance as they continue to advance in their careers.
+In response, SGAC created a Mentoring Program for its members.
+The aim of this program is to connect SGAC members with experts in the space field, especially through the network of SGAC Alumni.
+Through a mentoring program, SGAC hopes its members will be able to receive support and guidance as they continue to advance in their careers.